 Our visual memory is incredibly strong, so use that to your advantage!
 When possible, try using diagrams, charts, and drawings while studying.
 This is also helpful for learning new vocabulary.
 Instead of simply writing the word and definition, come up with a picture in your mind that you feel encompasses this new word.

 9. Try the gum or scent method.

 This one might seem a bit out there, but it’s worth a shot!
 Some theories suggest that chewing a piece of gum while you study, and then chewing the same flavor during your test will help jog your memory.
-Some people swap the gum out and use a scent, instead.
-Just make sure not to spray a bottle of perfume in the middle of your exam!
+Some people swap the gum out and use a scent, instead — such as wearing the same perfume while studying and taking the exam.